 This was a period when the Anthology was in full swing, but it was also an insecure time after the chipped “iron rice-bowl” of the commune era.
 Under Maoism people, in their villages and secure work-units, knew they were screwed; now they had to go out and fend for themselves, and would probably still get screwed.
 But Li Runzhong, like our friends in Hebei, was passionate about doing the fieldwork.

 A vast archive of precious recordings for the Anthology languishes unpublished.
-Perhaps it was then that I realized someone would have to document this major aspect of Chinese musical life for outsiders.
+Perhaps it was then that I realised someone would have to document this major aspect of Chinese musical life for outsiders.

 Using circular breathing, the two shawms play continuously in heterophony, often an octave or two apart.
 Home base (cf. the sheng) is the lowest note, do in the basic scale; the upper player often “walks shrill” with soaring and searing high notes.
 With drum, cymbals, and gong thwacking away too, the sound is deafening even from a hundred metres away, but sitting in the band is a serious yet intoxicating challenge to the ears.